Beijing United Family Hospital: Western-style healthcare in China

 They first thought about a Western-style healthcare facility in early 1992, beginning a lengthy process with complex negotiations over approvals for a foreign-invested hospital; design and completion of the building itself; hiring and training of staff; acquisition and installation of equipment; and myriad other details.

 The first project of its kind, Beijing United Family Hospital and Clinics (BJU) opened its doors and treated its first patient at the end of 1997.
-Structured as a joint venture between Chindex and Chinese Academy of Medical Sciences, BJU was received well, as a long-awaited and badly needed alternative to the existing healthcare offerings in China.
+Structured as a joint venture between Chindex and Chinese Academy of Medical Sciences, BJU provided an alternative model to the existing domestic healthcare offerings in China at the time.

-BJU has enjoyed success and extended its services to two satellite clinics in Beijing.
+BJU subsequently established two satellite clinics in Beijing.